 Crowdfunding (in-person or online).

 According to Fundera’s graph and research, most startups actually don’t use investors.
-Roughly 30 percent fund their company with their own personal savings, but another 35 percent use some sort of debt through a lender to back their business.
-If you didn’t make it on Shark Tank, don’t give up just yet.
+Roughly 30 percent fund their company with their own personal savings, but another 35 percent use some debt through a lender to back their business.
+If you didn’t make it on Shark Tank, don’t give up.

 3. Your Company Culture Will Come With Time

-Despite what many people think, company culture is not something that just appears over the years.
-It’s a concept that’s meticulously developed, at least in the most successful of startups.
-Think of Twitter, where employees are the priority and enjoy some of the world’s top privileges.
+Despite what many people think, company culture has not just appeared over the years.
+It’s a concept that’s meticulously developed, at least in the most successful startups.
+Think of Twitter, where employees are prioritized and enjoy some of the world’s top privileges.
 Or consider Google, whose company offices and dedication to innovation are world-renowned.

 These companies didn’t just happen across their cultures - they invented them.
-As a startup founder, it’s up to you to hire people who fit with your goals, promote an environment conducive to success, and define your brand’s personality.
-Instead of waiting for these things to naturally unfold, take matters into your own hands.
+As a startup founder, hiring people who fit your goals, promoting an environment conducive to success, and defining your brand’s personality is up to you.
+Instead of waiting for these things to unfold naturally, take matters into your own hands.

 According to research from Deloitte, 94 percent of executives and 88 percent of employees believe a distinct workplace culture is important to business success.
 Additionally, more employees report feeling happy at work and valued by their companies when their companies have a defined culture.